sunnat19/testrepo/README.md

 # testrepo
 ## Editing file
-It is markdown file inthis reposotory
+It is markdown file in this reposotory